php-fig/fig-standards/proposed/psr-cache.md

     1:35:00.

 *    **Key** - A string that uniquely identifies the cached item.
-Implementing Libraries are responsible for any encoding or escaping required by their backends, but must be able to supply the original key if needed.
+Implementing libraries are responsible for any encoding or escaping required by their backends, but must be able to supply the original key if needed.

 ### 1.3 CacheItem